 - 2 12-oz pkgs (680 g) unsweetened frozen raspberries, thawed or unthawed, but not drained

 - 1 cup (200 g) granulated sugar

-- 2 tbsp freshly squeezed orange juice (from about one medium orange) (or freshly squeezed lemon juice)
+- 2 tablespoon freshly squeezed orange juice (from about one medium orange) (or freshly squeezed lemon juice)

 - fresh raspberries for granish (optional)

 MAKE THE CRUST:

 - In a food processor, add the cookies and pulse into crumbs.
 Then add the white chocolate and butter and pulse until the white chocolate is finely chopped.
 Process on high for about 30 seconds and check the consistency.
 If the crumb mixture doesn't hold together when pressed between your fingers, add another tablespoon of melted butter and process again.
 The consistency will vary depending on what type of graham crackers/cookies you use.